abturan/video_slot/readme.md

-# Video Slot Backend Test
+# Video Slots Backend Test
-This is a Backend Test for Video Slot.
+This is a Backend Test for Video Slots.
 This Backend Test runs on the laravel console and using Laravel Lumen.

 ## Installation
 1. Download as .zip or clone this repo using https://github.com/abturan/video_slot.git